From BR Bullpen

 In 2012, Young was back as the Tigers' starting left fielder at the start of the year, batting behind superstar sluggers Prince Fielder and Miguel Cabrera.
 He was hitting .242 in 16 games when he got himself in trouble near the team's hotel in downtown Manhattan in the early hours of April 27th.
 Visibly intoxicated, he got into an altercation with passers-by, and was arrested and charged with aggravated assault, the charges being considered a hate crime as he hurled anti-semitic epithets during the incident.
 After being let out on bail, he was immediately placed on the restricted list and sent to baseball's Employee Assistance Program for an evaluation.
 On April 30th, Major League Baseball handed him a 7-day suspension without pay, retroactive to the day of the incident, and mandated him to participate in a treatment program.
 In a released statement, commissioner Bud Selig said: "Those associated with our game should meet the responsibilities and standards that stem from our game's stature as a social institution.
 An incident like this cannot and will not be tolerated.
 I understand that Mr. Young is regretful, and it is my expectation that he will learn from this unfortunate episode."
 He played 151 games for the Tigers that year, hitting .267 with 18 homers and 74 RBI, moving out of LF to become the team's primary DH shortly after the incident; batting after sluggers Cabrera and Fielder, he had relatively few opportunities to pick up RBIs, and his low walk total (20) meant that he scored only 54 runs.
 Still, he was extremely durable and had an outstanding ALCS, going 6 for 17 with 2 homers, 3 runs and 6 RBI, including the game-winner in all four games of a Tigers' sweep over the New York Yankees.
 He was named the ALCS MVP as a result.
 In the 2012 World Series, he was one of the few Tigers to hit decently as his team was swept in four games by the San Francisco Giants, going 5 for 14 with a double and a homer.
 After the season, he pleaded guilty to a misdemeanor charge in connection with the incident in New York and was ordered to undergo a session on tolerance and to perform 10 hours of community service.
 He also got some more bad news as the Tigers declined to pick up his option for 2013 in spite of his postseason heroics, making him a free agent.

 On January 22, 2013, Young signed a one-year contract with the Philadelphia Phillies for a salary of $750,000, a staggeringly low amount for a hitter with his track record and ability.
 However, his defensive liabilities had considerably reduced the market for his services, and his deal with the Phils came with no guarantee of playing time.
 The deal included a substantial additional amount that could be earned through bonuses, including $600,000 if Young managed to keep his weight under 230 pounds all season; other bonuses included ones for times spent on the major league roster, and for his number of plate appearances, up to a maximum of $2.5 million in addition to his base salary.
 However, he missed the start of the season because of surgery to repair a microfracture on his ankle.
 He was activated on April 30th and immediately made his presence felt, homering off the Cleveland Indians' Zach McAllister and finishing the game 2 for 3.
 His return to the line-up was the only highlight of the day for the Phils, who were crushed 14-2 in a game in which Cleveland banged 7 homers.
+On June 28th, he set a career best by driving in 6 runs to lead the Phillies to a 16-1 win over the Los Angeles Dodgers.
+He was hitting .261 with 8 homers and 31 RBI in 80 games when the Phils designated him for assignment on August 9th when they claimed Casper Wells on waivers.
+It turned out to be a blessing for Young, as he signed with his original team, the Tampa Bay Rays and hit well as their main designated hitter down the stretch, hitting .258 with 3 homers and 7 RBI in 23 games.
+He then contributed some more postseason heroics in the American Wild Card Game on October 2nd, homering off Danny Salazar to lead off the 3rd inning and open the score in Tampa Bay's 4-0 win over the Cleveland Indians.

 Young was considered by many scouts to be a future 30/30 player, but his speed disappeared quickly after he stole 14 bases in 2008, to the point that he stole only a single base over two full seasons in 2011 and 2012.
 His burgeoning weight was part of the problem.